 Note #2: If you are more advanced, throw some deadlifts into this workout to finish it off.

-We have mentioned in a previous article that sprints shape up the leg like no other exercise, simply because they are a natural human pattern movement.
+Sprints shape up the legs like no other exercise, simply because they are a natural human movement.

 Sprints are by all means a constructive, anabolic exercise, as they are a short, power-burst movement.

 Going into a full-on sprint right off the bat is not a good idea.

 As with any other intense workout, you must prepare the musculature and the joints for intense work ahead.